-Just a few weeks ago, I was standing in the kitchen of a prospective customer who was interested in putting in some mini-ductless units this spring, when all of a sudden I felt some water drops on my head!
+Leak through your kitchen ceiling.
+Just a few weeks ago, I was standing in the kitchen of a prospective customer.
+They were interested in putting in some mini-ductless units this spring.
+When all of a sudden I felt some water drops on my head!
 Both the homeowner and I looked up at the ceiling above, only to see (much to the dismay of the homeowner) a water spot on the kitchen ceiling.
 And unfortunately, it did look to be damp.

 Well, without saying, the conversation quickly changed from mini-ductless to, “can you possibly repair my ceiling leak first?”
 I said I would be glad to locate the source of the leak in the kitchen ceiling and begin to make repairs.